 Best beaches in Bermuda for swimming

-But for pure swimming pleasure, here are our favorite beaches:
+But for sheer swimming pleasure, here are our favorite beaches:

 Elbow Beach Bermuda

 This beach is a bit far and located at St. David's Island at the eastern end.
-You will need to first reach St. George's and then take a bus to get to the beach.
-But the effort will be absolutely worth.
-Although this is a manmade beach, but it's very beautiful.
-The water here is calm and shallow, and ideal for swimming.
-No wonder you will find many local families on the weekends.
+You will need to first get to St. George's and then take a bus to get to the beach.
+But it will be absolutely worth the effort you take.

 Clearwater Beach Imagery